Fill out the form below to schedule a demo or call our sales team at

 If you plan to deduct your church or other charitable donations, you’ll want to keep proper records of all the donations.
 You’ll also want to keep in mind that there are limits on how much you can deduct, depending on your adjusted gross income and the type of donation made.

-Ultimately, the IRS rules governing charitable donations can change from year to year, so you may want to consult a tax professional for specific advice regarding your situation.
+Ultimately, knowing how church tithes and taxes work can help you make informed financial decisions that honor both your faith and fiscal responsibility.
+The IRS rules governing charitable donations can change from year to year, so you may want to consult a tax professional for specific advice regarding your situation.